Battle of Brawner’s Farm Summary

 As Jackson’s men laid in wait late on the afternoon of August 28, Brigadier General Rufus King’s 1st Division, comprising four brigades, came into sight marching east along the Warrenton Turnpike.
 Brigadier General John P. Hatch’s 1st Brigade led the way, followed by Brigadier General John Gibbon’s 3rd Brigade, Brigadier General Abner Doubleday’s 2nd Brigade, and Brigadier General Marsena Patrick’s 4th Brigade.
 King, who suffered from epilepsy, was traveling in an ambulance after having suffered a seizure.

 As King’s soldiers marched by, Jackson readied his artillery.
 At roughly 5:45 p.m., Gibbon’s brigade of green volunteers from Wisconsin and Indiana neared John Brawner’s farm along the turnpike.
 Looking across an open field, Gibbon noticed some men on horses to his north.
 Wondering if they were Confederate cavalry, Gibbon left the road to investigate.
 He discovered Jackson’s cannoneers preparing to bombard his troops.
-Within minutes, two Rebel batteries opened fire on the unsuspecting Yankees.
+Within minutes, two Confederate batteries opened fire on the unsuspecting Union soldiers.

 Iron Brigade Meets the Stonewall Brigade